RohanAlexander/telling_stories_with_data/_book/03-r_essentials.md

 #> [1] "factor"
 ```

 Compared with 'numeric' and 'character' classes, the 'factor' class might be less familiar.
-A 'factor' is used for categorical data, which means there is no ranking, that can only take certain values  [@advancedr].
+A 'factor' is used for categorical data that can only take certain values  [@advancedr].
 For instance, typical usage of a factor variable would be a binary, such as 'day' or 'night'.
 It is also often used for age-groups, such as '18-29', '30-44', '45-60', '60+' (as opposed to age, which would often be a 'numeric'); and sometimes for level of education: 'less than high school', 'high school', 'college', 'undergraduate degree', 'postgraduate degree'.
 We can find the allowed levels for a 'factor' using `levels()`.

 ```r